 7. Expanding their practice and getting new patients.

 But when a patient repeatedly fails to make payment on time, there is little that an Optometrist’s office can do.
-Sending reminder invoices and calls often do not work.
+Sending reminder invoices and followup calls often do not work.
 They are met with excuses, often genuine, sometimes not.
 In worst case, the patient simply does not pick up the call or the invoice letter gets returned as “undelivered / wrong address”.

-Another nightmare scenario that can arise if the practice gets sued back from the patient, because the untrained in-house staff of the optometrist’s office, was unaware of the federal and state regulations involved while trying to recover money on past due accounts, and unknowingly commits a violation.
+Another nightmare scenario that can arise if the practice gets sued back from the patient, because the untrained in-house staff of the optometrist’s office, was unaware of the federal and state collection laws involved while trying to recover money on past due accounts, and unknowingly commits a violation.
 These legal complications can be very expensive and stressful for the practice.

 Instead of writing off these past due accounts receivables, it is advisable to transfer these accounts to a professional Debt Collection Agency after 60 or 90 days of non-payment.